LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W01-D1-IntroToCourse.md

 ## Syllabus and Learning Activities

-- Syllabus – posted on Moodle
+- Syllabus – posted on Canvas

 - Reading and Quizzes